-Residence Life provides and supports a number of services, extending beyond housing.
+Residence Life provides and supports a number of safety measures and support services, extending beyond housing.
+These include:

 Bloomsburg University's dining service consists of eight facilities on campus, each one with a unique flavor and variety of dining options.
 All of the dining service facilities accept cash, flex and bonus point (Faculty and Staff).
 However, most students prefer to use their student ID with a meal plan and/or flex dollars.
 Meal plan or cash equivalency can be used in four location.